For many in Western countries, violence and Buddhism would be a strange topic to talk about.

 This means that as a Buddhist, you are free to think and feel as you’d like and take your own actions (and the consequences that come with that).
 There is no mystical Buddha floating in the sky observing everyone’s behavior and inflicting justice.
 You create the repercussions (karma) for yourself and others, not some mysterious cosmic force.

-A Buddhist is capable of becoming a Buddha, but still has to face the challenges of being a human.
+A Buddhist can become a Buddha but still must face the challenges of being a human.
 Buddhism isn’t violent, human nature is.

 A Westerners Fantasy

-The preconceptions and fantasies Westerners have about Buddhists are self-inflicted, and part of what they actually see.
+The preconceptions and fantasies Westerners have about Buddhists are self-inflicted, and part of what they see.

 The book Buddhist Warfare presents essays about how “violent” Buddhism truly is, its “dark side”, and the “propaganda” of non-violent Buddhism (they even use a picture of a young child Buddhist monk with a toy gun on the cover).
 One of the authors, Michael Jerryson, wrote about his book and how he essentially was disillusioned while he was in southern Thailand and spoke to Monks who had guns for protection (Monks were being brutally killed by the Islāmic insurgency in southern Thailand).